Openpoint/TheYolk/README.md

-# Better Stuff for the internet
+# THE YOLK - Better Stuff for the internet

 THE YOLK is a modular browser for data driven applications.